plyp-us/plyp-us.github.io/README.md

 People lead lives of [almost] comfortable PATHOLOGICAL FEAR ... because they are afraid of minor discomforts and they let their fears and worries occupy their entire minds.

-## Be a commitizen
+## Commitizen

-Practice open source community.
+***Be*** a *commitizen* ... that means *practice* open source community.
 Learn the skills that you need to learn in order to participate as a commitizen.
 Make open source communities better through your ideas, your participation, your humor ... but mostly ENJOY it and LEARN.

 Learn toolchains.
 Learn patterns and methodologies.
 Learn languages ... but most of all LEARN OTHER POINTS OF VIEW.

-## Be Yourself
+## Love Others As You Love Yourself

-What that really means is ... ***NEVER try to be liked!!!***
+What that really means is ... respect yourself enough to **not like** your inadequacies and show similar respect for others and ***NEVER try to be liked!!!***

 Try to be yourself.
 Don't try to fit in ... you don't need to be rude -- just avoid people who insist on being idiots when they insist upon being idiots.
 NEVER try to be liked ... just try to be a better version of YOU in ways that YOU know that you need to improve.